Practical solutions, humor, and audience interaction make for an enjoyable seminar.

 You will learn:

-Even if your child already has a great attitude, this class shows you how to take him to a higher level.
+Even if your child already has a great attitude, this class shows you how to take your child to a higher level.

 ADVENTURES IN GOAL-SETTING